caudaz/robotND1-proj3/class_code/L17_Exercise-3/README.md

     # TODO: Concatenate and normalize the histograms

 -Compute features for a larger set of random orientations of these objects.
-Increase the range(5) to a higher value to capture more angles.
+Increase the range(5) to a higher value to capture more angles in capture_features.py.

--Convert RGB data to HSV  using_hsv=True
+-Convert RGB data to HSV  using_hsv=True in capture_features.py

 -Try different binning schemes with the histograms